 Authentic flavours at Al Fanar

-Al Fanar is a kitsch, fun spot, with food and décor harking back to the pre-oil days.
+Al Fanar is a kitsch, fun spot, with food and decor harking back to the pre-oil days.
 Don’t let the Festival City Mall location put you off; designed like an old courtyard house, the restaurant is hugely atmospheric (just ignore the dodgy waxworks).
 First-timers are encouraged to try chicken machboos (a bezar-spiced rice dish) and tender naghar mashwi (grilled squid).
 There’s a second branch at Town Centre Jumeriah.

 Home-style cooking at Al Tawasol

 Locals have been flocking to the family-run Al Tawasol in Deira for food-like-grandma-used-to-make since 1999.
-Take a seat on a corner of carpet in the main dining area or in one of the private tented majlis and then scoop up succulent lamb machboos and spicy saloona (curry) with your hands.
+Take a seat on a corner of carpet in the main dining area or in one of the private tented majlis (reception rooms) and then scoop up succulent lamb machboos and spicy saloona (curry) with your hands.
 Al Tawasol also does a mean mandi, a Yemeni dish that’s been adopted across the Arabian Peninsula: meat slow-cooked in a tandoor and served over aromatic rice.

-Camel milk treats at The Majlis
+Camel milk treats at Majlis

 Trendy-meets-traditional at Seven Sands

-Spread over two floors at The Beach at JBR, Seven Sands features sleek arabesque interiors and a breezy terrace overlooking the sea.
+Spread over two floors at The Beach at JBR, Seven Sands features sleek Middle Eastern interiors and a breezy terrace overlooking the sea.
 Blending traditional with trendy, the menu is full of Emirati classics, but you’ll also see dishes from the wider region such as velvety hummus and crumbly kibbeh (meat-filled cracked wheat croquettes).
 Dishes to try?
 Sambousas – similar to Indian samosas but given a bezar spice twist – and prawn fouga flavoured with bezar, saffron and dry limes.

 Creative khameer at Logma